qinyuanpei/FluentGrpc.Gateway/README.md

 For the `SayHelloAsync()` method of the gRPC Client `Greeter.GreeterClient`, the default route generated is: `api/greet.Greeter/SayHello`.

-At this point, we just need to use Postman or crul to consume the interface.
+At this point, we just need to use `Postman` or `curl` to consume the interface.
 Enjoy :)

 ![Call gRpc just like a JSON API](https://raw.fastgit.org/qinyuanpei/FluentGrpc.Gateway/master/example/Screenshots/Swagger.png).